apitoolkit/apitoolkit-landing/docs/sdks/elixir/phoenix/index.md

 ## Configuration

-Next, import and initialize the `ApitoolkitPhoenix` Plug in your `router.ex` file like so:
+Next, import and initialize the `ApitoolkitPhoenix` Plug in your `router.ex` file, like so:

 ```elixir
 defmodule HelloWeb.Router do